 Risks of stopping metformin

-If you stop taking metformin abruptly, your health may suffer.
+If you stop taking metformin suddenly, your health may suffer.
 You may experience side effects such as higher blood sugars, an increased A1c, and even weight gain.

 Over time, higher blood sugar levels can lead to diabetes complications, including:

-Before stopping metformin, make sure you talk with your doctor about your treatment options and maintain a healthy diet and exercise regularly to keep blood sugars within a good range.
+Before stopping metformin, make sure you talk with your doctor about your treatment options, maintain a healthy diet, and exercise regularly to keep blood sugars within your target range.

 How can you stop taking metformin?

 Never stop taking any prescribed medication without first talking to your doctor.
-It is crucial that you are able to sustainably manage your blood sugar levels first.
-A doctor will use certain benchmarks to see if it’s appropriate to stop taking metformin.
+It is crucial that you are able to effectively manage your blood sugar levels through sustainable approaches first.
+A doctor will use certain benchmarks to see if it’s appropriate for you to stop taking metformin.

 These include:

-- Maintaining an A1c of 7% or lower
+• Maintaining an A1c of 7 percent or lower

-- Having a fasting or pre-meal blood sugar level of between 80-130 mg/dL
+• Having a fasting or pre-meal blood sugar level of 80 to 130 mg/dL

 Additionally, it is unlikely that your doctor will have you stop taking metformin abruptly, especially if you’ve been on the medication for a long time.